Terria-K/Bartizan/README.md

 with no problem.

 ## General changes

-- Modified to work with 8-player by default, although 4-player is still supported by removing EIGHT_PLAYER from the preprocessor constants.
+- Created an easy-to-use GUI patcher
+- Support for 8-player and 4-player versions
+- Support for Steam and Itch versions
 - Fixed glitched replay gifs by removing screen shake from replays
 - Fixed asymmetrical treasure spawning when symmetrical treasure is enabled
 - Fixed bug where the game starts with rumble on even when the setting is set to off